-Display Panel Latch
+Display Panel Latches

-The display latch is used to lock the display panel in the closed position.
+The two display panel latches are used to lock the display panel in the closed position.

 Power Indicator

 The green LED will light when the power is ON and blink when in suspend-to-RAM mode.
 This LED will be OFF when in suspend-to-disk mode.